 Investment for Ownership Stake enables investors to distribute risk across a number of shareholders.
 The backer collects shares in exchange for the capital pledged.
 Equities.com published an article in 2017 suggesting what to look for in investments in real estate equity funding portals.
 At Fund Wisdom we focus on this investment structure applied to early stage startup companies that offer the potential for high returns due to the risk.
 The risk is typically greater in startup equity funding portals than real estate.
 Below are a list of real estate portals we have reviewed:

-Fundrise $4.9 Bil transacted real estate investments showcased on their historical investment performance page, also stating average annualized returns in 2019 of 9.47%.
+- Fundrise $4.9 Bil transacted real estate investments showcased on their historical investment performance page, also stating average annualized returns in 2019 of 9.47%.
 They raised $55.5 million.
 Fundrise provides development and finished assets across residential and commercial.
 Between 2014 and 2018, the company averaged 8.76% to 12.25% annualized yields, net fees (1.0%), and an upfront cost of 2% in asset origination fees.
 They allow for $500 minimums and were founded in 2012.
+They also help showcase top opportunity zones, or tax advantaged areas that are encouraging investment.
+We have an affiliate relationship.

-CrowdStreet in early 2019 they had $500 million transacted and at the time of writing this raised $24.9 million.
+- CrowdStreet in early 2019 they had $500 million transacted and at the time of writing this raised $24.9 million.
 The platform provides a virtual commercial real estate marketplace that connects accredited investors with institutional real estate investments.
 Its online portal supports commercial real estate developers and operators to acquire, convert, and manage investors for their projects.
 Type of asset: development and finished assets.
+We have an affiliate relationship.

-EquityMultiple, raised $4 million, focused on institutional-grade commercial real estate projects while offering both debt and equity investments.
+- EquityMultiple, raised $4 million, focused on institutional-grade commercial real estate projects while offering both debt and equity investments.
 The company operates as an online real estate investing and finance platform connecting accredited investors with commercial real estate assets.
+We had a chance to team up with Yieldtalk and Crowdwise to build an event with their founder and CEO Charles Clinton.
+We have an affiliate relationship.

 If you are willing to incur management fees as you believe in the skills of a portfolio manager and look to attain diversification platforms are offering funds as well.
 Many of those listed already offer funds but below are a few companies that focus just in funds: